Year 10 (14+) Entry

 Specimen papers are not available for this test and no preparation is necessary.

-Candidates who meet our academic requirements in the entrance examinations will be invited for interview on Saturday 11 January 2020.
-Candidates will have an individual interview with a member of staff and will also take part in some small group activities.
-The interview allows us to find out more about your child, their hobbies and interests and how they think.
+Candidates will have an individual interview with a member of staff.
+The interview allows us to find out more about your child, their hobbies, interests, views and opinions.
 Interviews for candidates residing overseas can be conducted via Facetime or Skype.

 In the Autumn term, we will request a report from your child's current school.
 The school report is an integral part of our assessment for each candidate and provides us with a wider picture of their academic and non-academic abilities and interests.
 We may also contact the Head of your child's current school for more information.